PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 Multi-level indexing has many advantages as a method for uniquely identifying columns.
 It makes it simple to select columns based on any combination of keys, because each key is a different element in the tuple, so it's easy to look at just a single key, or multiple keys, when selecting data.
 For example, we could select all columns with a particular gene name, or look at columns with a particular type of site in the "Site" level of the index.

 We provide a helper function, DataSet.reduce_multiindex, to make it easier for users to work with dataframes that have multi-level column indices.
-It has a "levels_to_drop" parameter that allows a user to drop one or multiple levels from a column multiindex, and it warns the user if such an operation creates any duplicated column headers.
-It also has a "flatten" parameter that provides the option to concatenate the values from each level of the index into a single string for each column header, thus create a single-level index, but avoiding duplicate column headers.
+It has a `levels_to_drop` parameter that allows a user to drop one or multiple levels from a column multiindex, and it warns the user if such an operation creates any duplicated column headers.
+It also has a `flatten` parameter that provides the option to concatenate the values from each level of the index into a single string for each column header, thus create a single-level index, but avoiding duplicate column headers.
 By default, it uses an underscore as the separator character between the values joined from different levels, but the user can specify a different character.

 ### Merging dataframes